andrebhu/autofold/README.md

 - good hand sound plays again when winning a hand
 - extension only loads sometimes
 - weird pokernow font issue? might be pokernow related
-- thinking players that are away mess up the hands

 ## resources